 My Opinion of iWriter so far

 I am pleased with iWriter so far.
 In the past couple of weeks, I have been able to meet my goals of publishing eight pieces of content per week.
-That is, three articles and three Youtube videos for House Notebook and one article and one Youtube video for Finance Notebook.
+That is, three articles and three Youtube videos for the new website and one article and one Youtube video for Finance Notebook.

 I wouldn’t have been able to do that without iWriter.

 Below is my iWriter dashboard.
 I have spent $344 so far and need to be careful not to spend more than $400 per month.
 I will continue with this approach and keep you posted.